mgmilton/checks-for-understanding/module-2/backend/week_one.md

 15. What's the most commonly used ORM in ruby (Sinatra & Rails)?
   ActiveRecord
 16. Let's say we have an application with restaurants.
 There are seven verb + path combinations necessary to provide full CRUD functionality for our restaurant application.
 List each of the seven combinations, and explain what each is for.
 17. What's a migration?
+A migration is the process of transferring data.
 18. When you create a migration, does it automatically modify your database?
     No, in order to modify the database, a user must run rake db:migrate.
 19. How does a model relate to a database?
-    A model ....
+    A model directly managaes,queries, and updates the database.
 20. What is the difference between `#new` and `#create`?
   The ActiveRecord new generates an entry of a database but does not store it.
 To do that, a user must envoke the #save method.
 Create combines both #new and #save.